Rosh Hashanah – Looking Towards A Better New Year

 One of the critical parts of Rosh Hashanah is making amends.
-We all have done something that we need to fix, seeking forgiveness, or let go.
+We all have done something that we need to fix, seek forgiveness, or let go.
 It is said that throughout the Ten Days of Awe – Jews are required to ask forgiveness.
 Perhaps you know you need to face a family member and talk about what happened or just apologize for taking out the frustration we have felt in our lives on the people we love.

-It is also about seeking forgiveness from G*D. I love this personal conversation between me and G*D, it's a reminder that the relationship that I want to have with my religion is truly up to me.
+It is also about seeking forgiveness from G*D. I love this personal conversation between me and G*D, and it's a reminder that the relationship that I want to have with my religion is truly up to me.
 This conversation about forgiveness in my life comes both ways.
 I also have to let go of anger when I feel like G*D didn't help me in the ways I believed would help.
 How many times have you felt disappointed in your prayers?
-For me, it happens often and it is hard to stay solid in a faith that you feel doesn't return the affections.
+For me, it happens often, and it is hard to stay solid in a faith that you feel doesn't return the affections.

 When is Rosh Hashanah?

 Due to the Jewish calendar being based on the lunar cycle, Rosh Hashanah (“Head of the Year”) falls on the first and second days of Tishri, and is the first of ten days called the Jewish High Holy Days.
 It is commonly referred to as the Jewish New Year, where we examine our own lives and deeds.

 Like many fall celebrations, Rosh Hashanah is a celebration of G*d's creation of the world, and the efforts that we have made throughout the year that are all coming together.